hikogui/hikogui/docs/skeleton.md

 Expressions can be evaluated as statements themselves.
 This is mostly useful for doing assignment, modifying data or calling functions with side effects.

-Expression statement will add text to the output.
+An expression statement will add text to the output.

-At the top-level assignments are done in global scope.
+At the top-level, assignments are done in global scope.
 Inside functions and blocks assignments are done in the local scope, even if the name already exists in the global scope.
 Loops do not introduce scopes.